drbfraser/CRADLE-Android/ONBOARDING.md

 ### CI Pipeline

-GitHub CI runs the same checks (Detekt + unit tests) on every pull request and every commit to `master`.
+GitHub CI runs the same checks (Detekt + unit tests) on every pull request and every commit to `main`.
 A PR cannot be merged until CI passes.

 ### Branching Convention